Cub Hills

 The Cub Hills are a hilly plateau located south-east of the geographical centre of the Canadian province of Saskatchewan.
 The hills are in the boreal forest ecozone of Canada and the landforms of the hills were shaped more than 10,000 years ago during last ice age.
 Throughout the Cub Hills, there are dozens of lakes and rivers and several parks.
 The Cubs Hills are 150 km north-east of Prince Albert and are in the Northern Saskatchewan Administration District and Census Division #18.
 Several highways criss-cross the plateau to provide access to the various parks and other amenities.

-The principle highway through the Cub Hills is Highway 106, also known as Hanson Lake Road, which begins at Smeaton and travels north into the hills then east to Flin Flon and the border with Manitoba.
-Other highways through the hills include Highways 120, 912, 913, and 920.
+The principal highway through the Cub Hills is Highway 106, also known as the Hanson Lake Road, which begins at Smeaton and travels north into the hills then east to Flin Flon and the border with Manitoba.
+Other highways through the hills include 120, 912, 913, and 920.

 Geography

 The glaciers retreated from the area about 10,000 years ago.
 And in their wake, they created many of the landforms in and around the Cub Hills, such as the valleys, lakes, and lowlands.
 Throughout the plateau, evidence left behind by the glaciers includes deposits of eskers and push moraines and tunnel valleys, which were created by subglacial erosion by meltwater.
-Many of the lakes, known as potholes, were created by depressions caused by dead-ice when the glaciers were receding.
+Many of the lakes, known as potholes, were created by depressions caused by dead ice when the glaciers were receding.

 Boreal forest, muskeg, rolling hills, and small lakes and rivers are prominent features of the landscape today.